uniquehash/ReviewSheets/general_business/organizations.md

         * "it's always been that way" leadership
       * [charismatic domination](https://en.wikipedia.org/wiki/Charismatic_authority)
         * a form of leadership where authority of an organization is largely derived from the charisma of the leader

-Decisions are made through an organizedaucratic structures, the authority is at the top and information is then flowed from top to bottom.

-This causes for more rules and standards for the company which operational process is watched with close supervision.

-Some advantages for bureaucratic structures for top-level managers are they have a tremendous control over organizational structure decisions.

-This works best for managers who have a command and control style of managing.

-Strategic decision-making is also faster because there are fewer people it has to go through to approve.[citation needed]

-A disadvantage in bureaucratic structures is that it can discourage creativity and innovation in the organization.
-This can make it hard for a company to adapt to changing conditions in the marketplace.

   * Bureaucratic structures
     * tasks are standardized
     * most common in large scale organizations, usually as a tall structure
+    * information
+      * flows from top to bottom
     * decisions
       * tend to pass through many levels increasing organizational inertia
       * made through organized autocratic structures
-      * authority flows from top to bottom
+      * authority is at the top
     * rigid and tight procedures, policies and constraints
+      * operational processes are created and closely supervised to ensure that the information from the top is communicated down without being tampered
+    * advantage for top-level managers
+      * tremendous control over organizational structure decisions
+      * works best for managers who have a command and control style of managing
+      * the concentration of the decision making at the top allows for faster strategic decision making
+    * disadvantage for the org
+      * discourages creativity and innovation in the organizatio
+        * makes it hard for a company to adapt to contengencies
     * characteristics
       * clearly defined roles and responsabilities
         * organizational chart exist for every department, and everyone understands who is in charge and what their responsibilities are for every situation
       * a hierarchical structure
       * respect for merit
   * Post-bureaucratic
+    * variations of bureaucracy
+    * hierarchies still exist
+    * authority is still rational legal type
+    * organization is still rule bound
   * Functional structure
   * Divisional structure
   * Matrix structure